DrItanium/sxbootshim/README.md

-sxbootshim is a tiny program meant to be installed into the flash of an atmega1284p or an external FRAM chip.
-It is supposed to provide the initial bootstrap of the system which is responsible for opening boot.sys off of the sdcard and installing that into memory.
-Ideally, the boot.sys.program would be completely unaware of the boot shim.
-It would just have a different base offset.
+sxlibos is a tiny library "operating system" for the i960Sx hitagi mainboard.
+It requires a megabyte of memory to hold it's program and ram.
+The objective of this shim is to abstract the details about the platform from the program in question.
+All of the code found in the hitagimon will be shoved in to this new boot.sys.

+This image will be loaded off of the sdcard into ram by the microcontroller on startup.